We’ve all tried traditional email marketing tips …

 - Learn from the masters.
 Subscribe to excellent email lists and analyze their subject lines.
 You’re guaranteed to learn something.

-- Stop following meaningless stats like optimal subject line length.
+- Stop following meaningless stats you find in standard email marketing tips, like optimal subject line length.
 No average reader exists.
 Build a real relationship so your readers anticipate your emails and they’ll open them because they recognize your name — even when your subject line sucks.

 So, you’ve got people to open your emails.
 Now what?
-How do you keep their attention?
-How do you keep them reading your emails word for word?
+How do you keep their attention, and keep them reading your emails word for word?

-Follow these 11 tips for emails that will captivate your readers:
+Follow these 9 email writing tips that will captivate your readers:

 - Write fast.
 Because that’s how your enthusiasm and personality come through.

 - Keep it short.
-Edit your emails with rigor.
+Content editing should be a part of your email process too.
 Long and unwieldy emails slaughter your readers’ interest.
 Challenge yourself to cut your text by half next time you edit.

 - Ask questions.
 Imagine having a face-to-face conversation with your reader.
 You’d ask questions in that situation, wouldn’t you?